 :

-Extrapolating from the above example, for a transformation corresponding to a rotation through an angle about an axis
+Extrapolating from the above example, for a transformation corresponding to a rotation through an angle

 , we can express the basis vectors